azanebrain/sparqlverse-r/svxtickitfetch/README.md

 # Explanation

-This shows the SVX Tickit examples in Shiny
+This shows the SVX Tickit Fetch playground example in Shiny

-## Goals

-Utilize the actual .rqx files to pull in live queries